-The Office of Federal Programs and Grants’ Monitoring and Support Team works with schools to ensure compliant implementation of Title I school programs.
-The team also distributes pertinent information to the schools such as the DCPS Parental Right to Know Guide for families and collects required documentation.
-Additionally, the Team oversees the Equitable Services federal program which coordinates funding for eligible DC resident students who attend private schools.
+The Monitoring and Support Team works with schools to ensure federal grant compliance.
+The team distributes information to the schools, such as the DCPS Parental Right to Know Guide for families and collects required documentation throughout the academic year.

-It is mandated through the ESSA that Local Education Agencies (LEAs) provide equitable instructional and parental services to District of Columbia resident students who attend private schools.
-The Equitable Services unit renders services to eligible students, families and teachers through allocated federally funded dollars.
-By working with school administrators and service providers, the team is able to implement, design, provide technical assistance and oversee fiduciary responsibility as outlined in the law.
+The Monitoring and Program Support team renders equitable services to eligible students, families and teachers through allocated federal funds.
+By working with school administrators, parents, and service providers, the team is able to implement, design, provide technical assistance and equipment[PDF], and oversee fiduciary responsibility as outlined in the law.
 A list of the current school year’s participating non-public schools is available here.